cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/vms/Vm.rst

 .. java:package:: org.cloudbus.cloudsim.vms
    :noindex:

-.. java:type:: public interface Vm extends Machine, UniquelyIdentificable, Comparable<Vm>, CustomerEntity
+.. java:type:: public interface Vm extends Machine, UniquelyIdentifiable, Comparable<Vm>, CustomerEntity

    An interface to be implemented by each class that provides basic features of Virtual Machines (VMs).
 The interface implements the Null Object Design Pattern in order to start avoiding \ :java:ref:`NullPointerException`\  when using the \ :java:ref:`Vm.NULL`\  object instead of attributing \ ``null``\  to \ :java:ref:`Vm`\  variables.